schmaustech/quay-quickstart-blog/README.md

 /usr/bin/curl
 ~~~

-If any of the tools are not installed above please refer to the documentation on how to install or obtain them for the operating system being used to
+If any of the tools are not installed above please refer to the documentation on how to install or obtain them for the operating system being used to step through this example in the blog.

 With our tools in place we can now begin the configuration of Quay which we will do via the Quay API.
 The first step is to create the initial quayadmin user.
 We will use curl and a post to send the json data payload to Quay.
-Inside this payload will be the username, password, email and access token flag.
+Inside this payload will be the username, password, email and access token flag:

 ~~~bash
 $ curl -X POST -k  https://poc-registry-quay-quay-poc.apps.kni20.schmaustech.com/api/v1/user/initialize --header 'Content-Type: application/json' --data '{ "username": "quayadmin", "password":"password", "email": "quayadmin@schmaustech.com", "access_token": true}'